Allan Walters: Post-war career

 Walters was appointed a Companion of the Order of the Bath (CB) in the 1956 New Year Honours.
 In March 1957, he was one of three candidates, along with Air Vice Marshals Scherger and Hancock, touted as possible successors to Air Marshal McCauley as Chief of the Air Staff (CAS), the RAAF's senior position.
 Though Walters was considered to be very able, Scherger had long been regarded as outstanding and was "easily the best material on offer" according to a former CAS, Air Marshal Sir Donald Hardman.
 Scherger gained the appointment, and Walters became Air Member for Personnel (AMP) on 21 October.
 As AMP he occupied a seat on the Air Board, the service's controlling body that comprised its senior officers and was chaired by the CAS.
 In this role Walters endorsed the recommendations of a review by the AOC Training Command, Air Vice Marshal Ian McLachlan, that led to a policy of RAAF College cadets undertaking academic degrees, in line with similar institutions in the other armed services; the college was subsequently renamed RAAF Academy.
 Walters served as AMP until August 1959.
 The following month he was appointed AOC Support Command, a new organisation created by merging the RAAF's former Training and Maintenance Commands.
 When Scherger's term as CAS was due to complete in May 1961, Walters and Hancock were once more put forward to the Minister for Air as potential replacements.
 "Walters was again unlucky", in the words of Air Force historians Alan Stephens and Jeff Isaacs, Hancock's "professional ability, operational experience and personal qualities" being deemed more appropriate for the role.

 Retirement

 Walters left the RAAF on 16 May 1962, after completing his posting at Headquarters Support Command.
 His pending retirement and succession by Air Vice Marshal Douglas Candy had been announced the previous November.
 Walters followed horse racing in private life.
-Survived by his wife and daughter, he died from cardiorenal failure in Heidelberg, Melbourne, on 19 October 1968.
-He was accorded an Air Force funeral at The Scots Church, Melbourne, and cremated.
+He died from cardiorenal failure in Heidelberg, Melbourne, on 19 October 1968, and was accorded an Air Force funeral at The Scots Church, Melbourne.
 His pall bearers included two former CASs, Air Marshals Sir Richard Williams and Sir George Jones, along with Air Vice Marshals Henry Wrigley, Joe Hewitt, Colin Hannah, and Douglas Candy.